hantswilliams/dashboard-builder/docs/tutorials/mini-tutorial-plotly.md

         ]
     )

+    # get the user value of the dropdown from the input_group
     user_selected_1 = input_group.get_input('condition_selection').value

+    # creating a variable to map plotly colors on
     selected_condition = df['condition'] == user_selected_1 if user_selected_1 != 'Select All' else None # noqa
     if selected_condition is not None:
         colors = ['Selected' if cond else 'Not Selected' for cond in selected_condition]
     else:
         colors = ['Not Selected'] * len(df)

+    # the plotly bar chart
     fig = px.bar(
         df,
         x='condition',